kathyblasco/hello-world/README.md

 # hello-world
 This is a short description
-I want to lean and use Microsoft Graph.
+I want to learn and use Microsoft Graph.